 - Arteza Sculpting Tools (Optional)

 You shouldn’t be afraid to try pouring — it’s easy!
 One of the things that makes it so great is that you don’t need to have any artistic training or skills to do it.
 The most important part of the pouring technique is choosing the colors and color combinations you will use.
 You don’t have to overthink this, though.
 No matter which colors you choose, you’re sure to end up with an interesting design.
 Just choose your colors and take your time.
 In fact, you might even find yourself in a meditative state as you begin pouring the paint and watching as the colors swirl around each other.

 Here are seven different designs the artist achieved using a variety of acrylic paints and acrylic pour techniques.
 Some of the designs even use glitter!
+We featured color recommendations for each step, but feel free to use any color you desire!
 After you watch the video and see how it’s done, don’t be afraid to experiment and use your favorite colors.
 There’s no wrong way to do this.